reflectoring/reflectoring.github.io/content/blog/2022/2022-08-30-handling-timezones-in-spring.md

 ````

 By setting the clock parameter, testing the same application in different timezones, with or without DST becomes much easier.

+## Best practices for storing timezones in the Database
+- Most databases support date and timestamp fields.
+Always store dates in the corresponding column types and never use `VARCHAR`.
+- Recommended practice is to store timestamps in UTC to help handle zone conversions better.
+- Column types like `DATE` and `TIME` should not be preferred since they do not have zone information.
+In most cases you would want to store data with timezone that will cater to multiple timezones making the application less prone to time conversion errors.

 ## Conclusion
 As discussed, we have seen the numerous advantages of the DateTime API and how it efficiently lets us save and retrieve timestamp information when working with databases.